fpoirotte/phpfarm/README.rst

     ..  note::
         For this to work, you also need to drop a copy of the `install-pear-nozlib.phar`__ archive in the ``bzips/`` folder.
+        If specified, this flag **will not** appear in the final name of the PHP binary.

 -   ``zts`` to enable the Zend Thread Safety mechanisms.